infochimps-labs/ironfan-pantry/knife/README.md

 ## Try it out

-You should now be able to use knife.
+You should now be able to use Knife.

         $ export CHEF_ORGANIZATION=cocina